mica-web/mica-web.github.io/gd-220/proj1.md

 - balance

 ## Requirements
-- Your design should include at least 2 non-typographic visuals:
+- Your design should include at least two non-typographic visuals:
   - An inline figure (image or chart) and related caption
   - An additional visual or media element (e.g., chart, background image, inline image, video) of your choosing.
 - Your markup should include the following elements: